 VARIABLE NUMCOEF <value></value>

-VALID VALUES 1 to 3
+VALID VALUES 1 to 8

-DEFAULT VALUE 3
+DEFAULT VALUE 5

 DATA TYPE integer

-DESCRIPTION Determines the number of calibration coefficients for the channel corrections.1 -Offset only2 -y = mx + b correction curve3 -y = ax2 + bx + c correction curve
+DESCRIPTION Determines the polynominal order for the Engineering Unit conversion (raw ADC counts to voltage).
+Below are the examples of the settings based on the valid value:1 -Offset only2 -y = mx + b correction curve3 -y = ax2 + bx + c correction curve

+NOTES This variable is set at the factory and should not be adjusted in the field.